Skip to main content

 • Stop on Click: Toggle whether link clicks cancel remaining emails

-1. Use Preview as... to verify variable resolution for specific contacts
+7. Click the Preview tab to verify variable resolution for specific contacts

 The campaign name defaults to your first email's subject line.
 Click the name in the header to edit it.
 Changes save automatically.